Yuu6883/DiscordPM2/README.md

 ![](https://github.com/Yuu6883/DiscordPM2/blob/master/demo/log.png?raw=true)

 ### TODO
-1. More commands (start, log, save, stop, etc) and realtime monitoring
+1. More commands (start, save, stop, etc) and realtime monitoring
-2. An monitor server API for the bot to connect to, so the bot can monitor processes running on seperate machines
+2. An monitor server API for the bot to connect to, so the bot can monitor processes running on a distributed system